Cole-Lane/Zip-Code-App-Project-C-Sharp/README.md

 The ZippoProcessor class makes use of the two NuGets, Newtonsoft.Json and System.Net.Http to handle the data returned from the ApiHelper class.

-This data is then matched to two seperate classes, ZipModel and LocationInformation, to handle the data format.
+This data is then matched to two separate classes, ZipModel and LocationInformation, to handle the data format.

 <h3>ApiHelper.cs</h3>
 The ApiHelper class is a simple helper class that starts a new instance of HttpClient and sets the base address to ensure that we are looking for US zip codes.